yun-cloud/2016-ITCN-file-transfer/README.md

 ## Today's mission

 You will need to write simple file transfer client and server in language `C`.
-Please modify to the sample code to achieve this goal.
+Please modify the sample code to achieve this goal.
-Fill in your own code by following the hint in the code.
+Fill in your own code by following the **TODO Hint** in the code.

 ```c
 /**